katiehuangx/data-engineering/Airbnb Project/README.md

 FROM raw_hosts
 ```

-Run `dbt run` to materialise the views in dbt and Snowflake.
+Then, run `dbt run` to materialise the new models in dbt and Snowflake.
 <img width="828" alt="image" src="https://user-images.githubusercontent.com/81607668/221467527-563cc613-86a5-46d7-a3c8-77b8b1c76524.png">

-The **DEV** folder is created in Snowflake to contain all the dbt materialisations and the **Views** folder contains all 3 of the models.
+In Snowflake, the **DEV** folder is created to contain all the dbt materialisations.
+All the newly created models are contained in the **Views** folder.
 <img width="1438" alt="Screenshot 2023-02-27 at 11 42 14 AM" src="https://user-images.githubusercontent.com/81607668/221467811-70144a38-8407-4d8f-b8d5-a0aa158444ac.png">

 ### Dim Models

+Create a `models/dim` folder to put in the dim models, which are the cleansed models from `src`, or staging layer.
+This keeps all the models well-organized.

 ```sql
 -- models/dim/dim_listings_cleansed.sql